 The Master of Science in Architecture in Real Estate Development (MSArch RED) program seeks to build upon the unique perspective and ethos of the architect.
 Through small class sizes and individual attention, we foster close mentoring relationships between faculty, staff and students.
 While architects design the way a building looks and works, they are seldom involved in the decision of exactly what to build.
 The MSArch RED program was designed to change the status quo.Apply Request Information Take a Tour

 Woodbury School of Architecture supports our students in building a strong foundation for professional practice while investigating the nature of practice itself.
-Throughout our architectural degree programs, students gain knowledge and skills that they will use in their professional lives.
-Graduate students have the opportunity to participate in fieldwork, research projects or teaching assistantships that give them firsthand experience of practice.
+Graduate students have the opportunity to participate in research projects or teaching assistantships that give them firsthand experience of practice.
 These experiences prepare students to make informed choices regarding their diverse career options.
 Visit our School of Architecture Career Services page for more information about our services.

 Woodbury University alumnus Artur Nesterenko graduated from the Master of Science in Architecture, Real Estate Development, program at the Woodbury San Diego campus.
 As the founder of Archillusion Design, he creates design-build projects throughout California and other regions.

 This course of study introduces more than the typical elements of development.
-In addition to learning from a broad array of building industry professionals, MSArch RED students work with architects who have been successful as real estate developers through innovation and the invention of specific strategies to overcome financial shortcomings and policy roadblocks.
-These strategies are studied and shared in the studios.
+In addition to learning from a broad array of building industry professionals, MSArch RED students work with architects who have been successful as real estate developers to overcome financial shortcomings and policy roadblocks.
 Click here to find out more about transfer articulations.

 ARCH 580: CASE STUDY STUDIO